 Help You Improve Your Product and Services

 Customer feedback tells you exactly what changes to make to ensure existing customers continue doing business with you.
-For instance, feedback on customer services can let you know if your support team require additional training, more manpower, or other resources to meet customer demands.
+For instance, feedback on customer services can let you know if your support team requires additional training, more manpower, or other resources to meet customer demands.

-Marketing feedback can let you know if your copy is too aggressive, too vague, or incorrect (like marketing text accidentally claiming your service can be integrated with a specific 3rd party service when it actually can’t).
+Marketing feedback can let you know if your copy is too aggressive, vague, or incorrect (like marketing text accidentally claiming your service can be integrated with a specific 3rd party service when it actually can’t).

 Satisfied customers are more likely to tell others about your business – it’s as simple as that.
-Statistics actually show that happy customers tell up to nine people on average about their positive experiences with a company.
+Statistics show that happy customers tell up to nine people on average about their positive experiences with a company.

 Moreover, according to data, 90% of consumers check online reviews before doing business with a company.
 What’s more, around 88% of them trust online reviews as much as personal recommendations.

 Improve Customer Loyalty

 The happier customers are with your brand, the more likely they are to stick around.
 According to research, about 74% of B2B buyers are willing to spend more money to continue doing business with a company that offers great service.
 What a customer defines as excellent customer service can range from great and prompt support to UI tweaks that streamline the customer experience.

 Considering the above, this is pretty obvious.
 With loyal customers, retention is skyrocketing, referrals are driving more leads and your company is streamingly growing.

 Besides that, research shows that highly-engaged customers will make purchases 90% more frequently and spend 60% more money per transaction.